Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 "Psychological" doesn't mean "not real".
 It means the nervous system is interrupting the erection process—often through anxiety, stress, distraction, or learned fear of failure.

-And "physical" doesn't mean "hopeless".
+"Physical" doesn't mean "hopeless".
 It means we look at blood flow, nerves, hormones, medications, and penile tissue—and treat the part that's limiting you.

 Clues that anxiety may be a major driver